Chorki: Content

 Chorki mainly focuses on Bangla language content.
 They also show Turkish and Iranian films with Bangla dubbed version.
 It has two categories of contents premium and free respectively.
 To watch premium content subscription is required for a wide variety of video content such as movies, series, Shows, non-fiction Content, Music Video, Chorki Original content, and many more Bangla and foreign language video contents.
 They started their journey with over 200 titles of films, TV series, documentaries, TV dramas, etc.

-Technology Partner
+Technology partner

 Chorki has partnered with leading global streaming and OTT solution provider, ViewLift to power its on-demand video streaming service.
 Chorki platform uses AVOD, SVOD and TVOD models to monetize its content.

+Legal proceedings

+In June 2026, the United States District Court for the Southern District of New York issued a contempt order against Mediastar Limited after finding that it had violated a previously issued preliminary injunction.
+The court ordered the transfer of the chorki.com domain name to the plaintiffs' counsel and directed Google and Apple to remove the Chorki mobile applications from their respective app stores.